MinaProtocol/mina/docs/specs/consensus/README.md

                    current     oldest
 ```

-where `d-i` denotes density of imaginary sub-window `-i` and `d0` corresponds to the density of imaginary sub-window `i`.
-Note that these are all previous sub-windows, i.e., the genesis block doesn't belong to any of them.
+where `d-i` denotes density of imaginary sub-window `-i` and `d0` corresponds to the density of sub-window `0`.
+Note that the imaginary windows are all previous sub-windows and `d0` corresponds to the genesis block's sub-window.

-The genesis block's most recent sub-window is at index `0` because the genesis block's relative sub-window is zero (i.e. `relativeSubWindow(0) = 0`).
+The genesis block's sub-window is at index `0` because the genesis block's relative sub-window is zero (i.e. `relativeSubWindow(0) = 0`).
 Moreover, since it's the start of a new window we know the density of the genesis block's sub-window must be initialized to `0`.
 The imaginary windows are initialized to `slots_per_window`.

 Thus, contents of the genesis window are